uidaholib/spec-lumber/_posts/2019-11-04-logging-lessons---steam-donkey-engines.md

 author: Michelle Shannon
 ---

-Welcome to Logging Lessons!
 Last week, we learned about using horses to transport logs.
 This week, we’ll learn about one type of mechanical skidder, steam donkey engines!

 Mechanical skidders are a type of heavy vehicle used for transporting materials through the process of skidding.
 In logging, they were used to “drag material from the woods to a landing or roadside.”[^1]